Like Jennie

 "Like Jennie" is a song by South Korean singer and rapper Jennie.
 It was released through Odd Atelier and Columbia Records on March 7, 2025, as the fourth single from her debut studio album, Ruby (2025), which was released on the same day.
 It was written by Jennie with Tayla Parx, Amanda Ibanez, Zico, Jorge Alfonso Sr. and Diplo and produced by the latter with Leclair and Jorge.
-Described as a hip-hop song incorporating brazilian funk and phonk, it is centered around Jennie's influence and success.
+Described as a hip-hop song incorporating Brazilian funk and phonk, it is centered around Jennie's influence and success.

-"Like Jennie" received widespread acclaim for Jennie's bold self-confidence and career-best rapping.
+"Like Jennie" received widespread acclaim for Jennie's bold self-confidence and career-best rapping, with critics naming it one of the best K-pop songs of the year.
 It was a commercial success and became Jennie's third number-one hit on South Korea's Circle Digital Chart as well as the most-streamed K-pop song on Spotify in the first half of 2025.
 It peaked at number five on the Billboard Global 200 and number three on the Global Excl.
 US, becoming Jennie's fourth and fifth top-ten hit on the charts respectively.
 The song also reached number one in Hong Kong and Malaysia and entered the top ten in Indonesia, MENA, Philippines, Saudi Arabia, Singapore, Taiwan, Thailand, UAE, and Vietnam.
 It peaked at number 36 on the UK Singles Chart and number 83 on the US Billboard Hot 100, her highest solo entry.
-The song has since been certified gold by the Recording Industry Association of America (RIAA), Recorded Music NZ (RMNZ), and Music Canada.
+The song has since been certified platinum in the United States and New Zealand, gold in Canada, France and Japan, and silver in the United Kingdom.

 An accompanying music video was directed by Hanbago (Han Gyeol Lee) and released on Jennie's YouTube channel simultaneously with the single's release.
-The first K-pop music video of the year to surpass 100 million views, it depicts Jennie as an astronaut before she performs intense choreography with a large crew of backup dancers.
-The singer promoted "Like Jennie" with performances on the Ruby Experience, Billboards Iconic Stage, the Coachella Valley Music and Arts Festival, and Blackpink's Deadline World Tour.
-A remix with DJ Peggy Gou was released on April 11, followed by an extended version of the remix on April 25.
+The video depicts Jennie as an astronaut before she performs intense choreography with a large crew of backup dancers.
+It became Vevo's most-watched premiere of the year globally and the first K-pop music video of the year to surpass 100 million views.
+The singer promoted "Like Jennie" with performances on the Ruby Experience tour, Billboards Iconic Stage, the Coachella Valley Music and Arts Festival, Blackpink's Deadline World Tour, the 2025 Melon Music Awards, and the 40th Golden Disc Awards.
+The song was awarded Best Digital Song at the ceremony as well as Best Dance Performance at the 2025 MAMA Awards and Best K-pop Song at the 23rd Korean Music Awards.